 9. Cover your neck in the wintertime if you’re wearing a neck-baring winter coat and don’t have a scarf with you.

-Now that you’ve realized all the great ways to use a wrap, check out a few of Kat’s favorites, most of which are currently on sale:
+Now that you’ve realized all the great ways to use a wrap, check out a few of Kat’s favorites:

 You may have noticed that one of those is called a ruana and the rest are labeled wraps.
 What’s the difference, anyway?
 The terms are often used loosely, but here’s a guide to the technical definitions: